-The case involves a boy, known as Y, now aged 12 years.
+The case involves a boy known as Y, now aged 12 years.
 The information given here comes from the judgement, and I have no other information.
 The main features appear to be as follows.
-For each feature, I will add a brief comment in italics.
+For each segment, I will add a brief comment in italics.

 His father is said to have attention deficit hyperactivity disorder, and his father states that he, too, was abused and suffered a traumatic childhood.
 He attributes his attention deficit hyperactivity disorder to his childhood.
 He also uses cannabis.

-The boy, born in 2009, first came to the attention of the local authority in 2011, when aged 2 years.
-His father was abusing drugs and alcohol, and was violent towards his mother, and making many threats.
-For 4 years he was under a child protection plan but still suffered unexplained injuries.
+The boy, born in 2009, first came to the local authority’s attention in 2011 when aged two years.
+His father was abusing drugs and alcohol, being violent towards his mother, and making many threats.
+He was under a child protection plan for four years but still suffered unexplained injuries.
 In 2015 he was taken into care.

-The continuation of a risky situation, with evidence of harm probably arose, in part at least, because foster parents are scarce, and do not receive sufficient financial and practical support to encourage taking on more difficult children.
-At the same time, general resources from the government were being cut so that monitoring would have been difficult, because there were fewer staff, and an increasing case-load for departments.
+The continuation of a risky situation, with evidence of harm, probably arose partly because foster parents are scarce and do not receive sufficient financial and practical support to encourage taking on more challenging children.
+At the same time, available resources from the government were being cut so that monitoring would have been easier because there needed to be more staff and an increasing caseload for departments.

-He returned to his father in 2016, after an assessment made by someone using a Parents Assessment Manual, referred to in the judgement as “a positive PAMS assessment”.
-This particular assessment was developed to assist in the assessment of parents with a learning disability (here); it does not sound appropriate when the parent has problems with alcohol, with drugs, and with control over his emotions.
+He returned to his father in 2016 after an assessment made by someone using a Parents Assessment Manual referred to in the judgement as “a positive PAMS assessment”.
+This particular assessment was developed to assist in evaluating parents with a learning disability (here); it does not sound appropriate when the parent has problems with alcohol, drugs, and control over his emotions.

-It is concerning that an assessment of a person’s parenting ability was made of the basis of a test designed for people with a learning disability when the parent concerned has a totally different kind of problem.
-This probably reflects a drive to standardise assessment in the mistaken belief that a standard assessment is better than a targeted assessment by a skilled professional.
-It also reflects the general process of devaluing professional expertise that the government has followed over at least 10 years, across all professions.
+It is concerning that an assessment of a person’s parenting ability was made based on a test designed for people with a learning disability when the parent concerned has a different kind of problem.
+This reflects a drive to standardise assessment in the mistaken belief that a standard review is better than a targeted assessment by a skilled professional.
+It also reflects the general process of devaluing professional expertise that the government has followed over at least ten years across all professions.

-In September 2020 he was again placed under a child protection plan, and this continued to May 2021.
-Matters deteriorated, the boy started self-harming, and being violent.
-On July 1st 2021 he was placed in a residential placement under an emergency protection order.
-On July 3rd he attempted to strangle himself and was admitted to hospital where he was unapproachable because of his aggression.
+In September 2020, he was again placed under a child protection plan until May 2021.
+Matters deteriorated, and the boy started self-harming and being violent.
+On July 1st 2021, he was placed in a residential placement under an emergency protection order.
+On July 3rd, he attempted to strangle himself and was admitted to the hospital, where he was unapproachable because of his aggression.

-He remained on a paediatric ward from 4th to 14th July 2021 needing doses of major and minor tranquillisers, physical restraint (15 police present on one occasion), locking of doors, and removal of objects to reduce the risk of harm to himself or others.
+He remained in a paediatric ward from 4th to 14th July 2021, needing doses of major and minor tranquillisers, physical restraint (15 police present on one occasion), locking doors, and removal of objects to reduce the risk of harm to himself or others.

 The legal case

-The case came to court to make a decision for the hospital, who were asking whether they could continue to hold him against his will on a children’s ward; it was a Deprivation of Liberty Safeguarding question.
+The case came to court to decide for the hospital, who were asking whether they could continue to hold him against his will on a children’s ward; it was a Deprivation of Liberty Safeguarding question.
 It was set out in the judgement thus in paragraph 4: